Suzanne Marjorie Fielding (American Reclamation Corporation)

 - Mega-Corp: She inherited one and is amongst other things a media baron.

-- Merchant Princess: Used her family wealth and influence to become part of Franco-Iberia's ruling class.
+- Merchant Prince: Used her family wealth and influence to become part of Franco-Iberia's ruling class.

 - I Was Quite a Looker: Her backstory implies that she was quite the media darling in her youth, though not necessarily for high-minded reasons.